 - Is Always on Display not working on your Samsung Galaxy watch?
 Fix it!

-There are times when we don’t want distractions and interruptions (or can’t have them) from our watches.
-That’s why it’s important to know what each mode does, so you can switch it on and off as your environment demands.
+Sometimes, we don’t want distractions and interruptions (or can’t have them) from our watches.
+That’s why it’s important to know what each mode does so you can switch it on and off as your environment demands.

 It’s easy to get confused!

-If you’re not sure when to use each mode, this article takes a look at each mode, describing what it does and doesn’t do.
+If you’re unsure when to use each mode, this article looks at each mode, describing what it does and doesn’t do.
 And we recommend when you should (and shouldn’t) use each mode.

 You find these modes in your Control Center or Quick Settings on most watches–usually by swiping up or down from your watch face.